-With more than half of all transactions on eBay viewed on a mobile device prior to purchase, it's important to make sure your listings look great on these.
+With more than 60% of eBay transactions having a mobile touchpoint,* it's important to make sure your listings look great on these.

 On mobile devices, we show item descriptions a little differently.
 Buyers on mobile will see a shorter version of your description, called a mobile description summary.

 Our guidelines help you to adapt your listings so that they appear correctly regardless of the buyer's device.* eBay Fast Facts, February 2021.

 eBay recommends using a base font size of 16 pixels and sticking to one or two font sizes.

 We recommend that you don’t use a font size of less than 12 px, otherwise, your buyer will have to pinch to zoom in to read your listing content.

 We recommend that you use a white background and black font.
 Colorful inscriptions overload the listing and distract from its content.
 Use bullet points in item descriptions so that information is easy to scan.
 Remember that long lines on the screen of your mobile device may not display correctly.
 Do not misuse HTML-editing.

 We recommend that you keep the listing design neat, do not overload it with excessive visual information.

 Often, when creating a listing, sellers insert photos into the Item Description section.
 But in this case, the buyer may not see them at all, as they may not scroll to the photos.
 In addition, this method of image placement may distort the formatting of the page, for example, leading to a horizontally scrolling appearance.

 We recommend using the eBay photo uploader, instead of images in the description.